MrColorado35/Milestone2/README.md

 Happy coding!

-#Milestone Project 2, Tatry Mountains by Stan Kaczorkiewicz
+# Milestone Project 2, Tatry Mountains by Stan Kaczorkiewicz

+## chljhgsdfleaf

 This is my second milestone project I'm doing as a part of Front-end developer course with The Code Institute.
 The main purpose of this project is to practice my JavaScript coding, among with the jQuery and other tools,